Your questions, our answers

 Liquid soap

-Black Soaps are made from olive pomace oil,coco oil, potash, water, salt and preservatives.
-Liquid Black Soap and Soft Black Soap are made in cauldrons and have the same cleansing qualities.
-Soft Black Soap, on the other hand, is more concentrated (around 36% soap versus 20% for liquid soap), making it more economical luse.
+Black soaps, whether liquid or soft, are made from olive pomace oil,coco oil, potash, water, salt and preservatives.
+They are made in cauldron and have the same cleansing qualities.
+Soap Noir Mou, on the other hand, is more concentrated (around 36% soap versus 20% for liquid soap).
+It is therefore more advisable to use Soap Noir Mou to remove grease from barbecues and fry pans, for example.